On the Stability of Lagrange Relative Equilibrium in The Planar Three-body Problem: KAM Stability

-\begin{theorem} \emph{(\cite{whitney1957elementary})} Let $V \subset \mathbb{R}^n$ be a real algebraic variety, then $V$ can be split as a union of a finite number of partial algebraic manifolds:

-each $P_j$ being an algebraic partial manifold in $V$, and the $P_j$ being disjoint.
-Here, the dimension $n_j$ of $P_j$ are decrease.
-Furthermore, $s\leq 2^n-1$ and each $P_j$ has but a finite number of topological components. \end{theorem}

-It follows that the real algebraic varieties $V_{f_{deg}}$ and $V_{f_{isodeg}}$ are union of a finite number of zero-dimensional points and one-dimensional ``curves".
+Therefore, the Hamiltonian (\ref{Birkhoff normal form}) is non-degenerate if and only if $f_{deg}\neq 0$, and the Hamiltonian (\ref{Birkhoff normal form}) is isoenergetically non-degenerate if and only if $f_{isodeg}\neq 0$.
+Thus the set $V_{f_{deg}}$ of points $(\beta,m_1)$ such that the Hamiltonian (\ref{Birkhoff normal form}) is degenerate is a real algebraic variety.
+So is the set $V_{f_{isodeg}}$ of isoenergetically degenerate.
+By Theorem \ref{real algebraic variety}, it follows that each of $V_{f_{deg}}$ and $V_{f_{isodeg}}$ is an union of a finite number of zero-dimensional points and one-dimensional ``curves".
 To make the direct-viewing understanding of the real algebraic varieties $V_{f_{deg}}$ and $V_{f_{isodeg}}$, we give the plots of zero locus sets of $f_{deg}$ and $f_{isodeg}$, please see Figure \ref{tuihua}.

 So the Hamiltonian (\ref{Birkhoff normal form}) is non-degenerate and isoenergetically non-degenerate for almost every choices of $(\beta,m_1)$.
 Furthermore, a straight forward computation shows that $f$ and $g$ can not be 0 at the same time in the space of masses $\Omega_{ps}$.